SathiyaGirinathan/FullCreative/Multithreading/README.md

 2) ThreadDemo2 -> Overloading of run() method
 3) ThreadDemo3 -> Overriding of start() method
 4) ThreadDemo4 -> Creating a thread by implementing runnable interface
+5) ThreadDemo5 -> Getting and Setting name of Thread

 Thread class constructors:
 -------------------------